skfolio.optimization.MeanRisk#

 Minimum budget.
 It is the lower bound of the sum of long and short positions (sum of all weights).
 If provided, you must set

-) means no minimum budget constraint.- max_budgetfloat, optional
+budget=None.
+The default (None) means no minimum budget constraint.- max_budgetfloat, optional

 Maximum budget.
 It is the upper bound of the sum of long and short positions (sum of all weights).
 If provided, you must set

-) means no maximum budget constraint.- max_shortfloat, optional
+budget=None.
+The default (None) means no maximum budget constraint.- max_shortfloat, optional

 Maximum short position.
 The short position is defined as the sum of negative weights (in absolute term).
 The default (

-) means no maximum short position.- max_longfloat, optional
+None) means no maximum short position.- max_longfloat, optional

 Maximum long position.
 The long position is defined as the sum of positive weights.
 The default (

-) means no maximum long position.- transaction_costsfloat | dict[str, float] | array-like of shape (n_assets, ), default=0.0
+cardinalityfor more details).
+It follows the same format asmin_weightsandmax_weights.- transaction_costsfloat | dict[str, float] | array-like of shape (n_assets, ), default=0.0

 Transaction costs of the assets.
 It is used to add linear transaction costs to the optimization problem: